emerleite/demeter/README.md

     a = Account.new
     a.customer = c
     a.manager = m
-    puts a.customer_name
-    puts a.manager_type

-It should print "Emerson" at console
-And should print "General" at console
+    puts a.customer_name #Should print Emerson at console puts a.manager_type #Should print General at console

 ## Credits
 Author: Emerson Macedo